Hsia Teng-hung: Early life

-Hsia was born in 1991 in Taiwan, and grew up with an elder sister.
+Hsia was born in 1991, and grew up with an elder sister.
 His father worked in construction and often took him to watch movies, where he developed a love for films.
 He began watching Hong Kong movies since he was three, which he credits as a major influence on his performing style.
 Hsia's parents divorced when he was seven, and he lived with his father afterward.
 Hsia attended four primary schools in Wulai District, New Taipei City, and two junior high schools in Taipei, explaining that he frequently switched schools due to "boredom".
 After graduating from junior high, Hsia moved to Chiayi to continue his studies.
 However, during that time, southern Taiwan still enforced hair regulations, and Hsia, who had long hair, was deemed "a troublemaker" by the teaching staff, prompting him to return to Taipei shortly thereafter.
 He took six years to graduate high school, and was discovered by a talent scout during this period, which led to opportunities in film shoots, although he was quickly dismissed due to his "carefree attitude" and "lack of acting skills".
 After graduation, Hsia worked in various jobs, including at a hotel, a restaurant, a cinema, a host club, and a boutique.
 While working at the boutique, he met several costume designers who invited him to shoot music videos and make onscreen cameo appearances, including in the music video of Li Ronghao's "Full House", which sparked his interest in acting and prompted him to pursue auditions.